Skip to footer content

 To get started, you'll need to create a new Blazor Server project.
 Open Visual Studio, create a new project and select the "Blazor Server App" template.
 Name your project, and click "Create."

 Once your project is created, open the Pages folder and locate the Index.razor file.
-This is where we'll be adding our Blazor components and code to handle file uploads and conversions.
+This is where the Blazor components are added and coded to handle file uploads and conversions.

 Installing IronXL

-Before we can start writing code, we need to install the IronXL library.
+Before starting to write code, it is necessary to install the IronXL library.
 Open the Package Manager Console in Visual Studio and run the following command:

 Install-Package IronXL.Excel